LucaNoah/gfeller-herbs-wf/README.md

 If the user is logged in, he can navigate to the logout page via the navbar.

 ### Add, Edit & Delete Products
 If the user is logged in as superuser (store owner/employee), he has the possibility to delete or edit the product in the views of the product catalog and the product details.
 To add a new product, the user can navigate to the corresponding entry under the tab Your Account > Add Product.
-Creating and editing is done via form input.
+Creating and editing is done via form input an has user conformation.

 ### - Products Catalog
 Through the button on the homepage or the navigation tab and the search input, it is possible for the user to view the product catalog.
 The selected products are displayed with their picture, name and price.
 By clicking on the picture or the name, the user can view the details of the product.
 Above the products, there is a selection box for sorting.
 If one of the super categories is displayed, the user can use the buttons below the sorting option to display the various categories.